xp-forge/json/README.md

 | This (serial)     | 1.923 seconds   | 19.2 ms         | 848.1 kB / 1253.1 kB  | 16.8 ms    |
 | XP Webservices    | 16.854 seconds  | 168.5 ms        | 1026.7 kB / 1510.7 kB | 166.1 ms   |

-The overhead for parsing a single 150 Kilobyte JSON file is around 17 milliseconds, which should be mostly acceptable.
+*The overhead for parsing a single 150 Kilobyte JSON file is around 17 milliseconds, which should be mostly acceptable.*

 ### Writing
-Using the test data from above, written to a file 100 times:
+Using the test data from above, written to a file on the local file system 100 times:

 | *Implementation*  | *Time*          | *Per iteration* | *Memory usage / peak* | *Overhead* |
 | ----------------- | --------------: | --------------: | --------------------: | ---------: |